 When your car won’t start, a sticking hood latch compounds your misery.
 Since the latch mechanism sits right behind the grille, it tends to corrode and seize from all the salt spray kicked up by the cars driving in front of you.
 You can prevent that corrosion by lubricating the latch mechanism before the snow flies.

 Just pop the hood and soak the latch with spray lithium grease.
 Open and close the hood a few times to work the lube into the latch and spring mechanism.
 Then close the hood and forget about it for the rest of the winter.
 It’ll pop open without any problems when you need to get under the hood.
 These apps help keep your car in tip-top shape.

 Consider Winter Tires

 Winter tires could save your life.
-Winter tires provide much more traction on snow, getting you started 33% faster from a stop sign and reducing your stopping distance by almost 30-ft. compared to all-season tires.
-Winter tires even perform better on ice, stopping you 48% faster and reducing side skid in turns.
+Winter tires provide much more traction on snow, getting you started 33 percent faster from a stop sign and reducing your stopping distance by almost 30-ft. compared to all-season tires.
+Winter tires even perform better on ice, stopping you 48 percent faster and reducing side skid in turns.
 A set of four winter tires costs $600 or more, depending on your wheel size.
-If you have the tires mounted on your existing wheels, you'll have to pay a shop to swap them each spring and fall.
+If you have the tires mounted on your existing wheels, you’ll have to pay a shop to swap them each spring and fall.
 Sure, winter tires cost a lot.
-But consider that you're getting a lot for your money.
-When you factor in the better stopping distance and handling in turns, it's easy to see how winter tires could prevent an 'at-fault' accident.
-If your collision deductible is in the $500 to $1,000 range, winter tires could actually pay for themselves in a single season if they keep you out of an accident.
-Learn more about winter tires here.
+But consider what you get for your money.

 Check Your Coolant